Selection of a PhD Program Advisor

 Applying for Dissertation Research Funding

-With approval and guidance from his/her advisor and doctoral dissertation committee, a student may choose to apply for intramural or extramural funding to support his/her dissertation research project.
-A list of dissertation research funding opportunities can be found under the PhD Program module of the MU SSON Graduate Student Resource and Collaboration Center organization in Canvas at courses.missouri.edu.
-Students applying for extramural funding should contact the MU SSON Office of Research for assistance to determine if the grant application needs to be submitted via the MU Office of Sponsored Programs Administration.
+With approval and guidance from their advisor and doctoral dissertation committee, a student may apply for intramural or extramural funding to support their dissertation research project.
+Students applying for extramural funding should contact the MU SSON Office of Research for assistance with preparation of grant materials and submission of materials to determine if the grant application needs to be submitted via the MU Office of Sponsored Programs Administration.

 Doctoral Dissertation Process and Dissertation Defense Form (D-4)